DatanoiseTV/PicoADK-Firmware-Template/README.md

 Photos courtesy of Paul D. Pape - derwellenreiter for schneidersladen, Berlin, Germany.

-This C++ boilerplate template allows for creating Synthesizers, Effects and other Audio DSP related projects based on the cheap and easily available RP2040 MCU.
+This C++ boilerplate template allows for creating Synthesizers, Effects and other Audio DSP related projects.
 It targets the "PicoADK" board (link below), which I have created.
 ## Prerequisites

 1. Install the [Vult](https://github.com/vult-dsp/vult/) compiler: `sudo npm install vult -g`